DiamondLightSource/httomo/README.rst

 *******************************************************

 HTTomo is a user interface (UI) written in Python for fast big data processing using MPI protocols.
 It orchestrates I/O data operations and enables processing on a CPU and/or a GPU.
-HTTomo utilises other libraries, such as `TomoPy <https://tomopy.readthedocs.io>`_ and `HTTomolib <https://github.com/DiamondLightSource/httomolib>`_ as backends for data processing.
-The methods from the libraries are exposed through `YAML templates <https://github.com/DiamondLightSource/httomo/tree/main/templates>`_ to enable fast task programming.
+HTTomo utilises other libraries, such as `TomoPy <https://tomopy.readthedocs.io>`_ and `HTTomolibgpu <https://github.com/DiamondLightSource/httomolibgpu>`_ as backends for data processing.
+The methods from the libraries are exposed through YAML templates to enable fast task programming.

 Documentation
 ==============